Kettle Point Formation: Contacts

 The lower contact of the Kettle Point Formation is a disconformity that lies on the uneven surface of the underlying Hamilton Group.
-The uneven topography of the basal contact is the result of a combination of the dissolution of the underlying Silurian Salina Salt and eroison of the underlying Hamilton Group.
-At Kettle Point, the black shales of the Kettle Point Formation retst directly upon a layer of "conodont hash", which in turn rest upon a 8.3 in-thick bed of chert.
+The uneven topography of the basal contact is the result of a combination of the dissolution of the underlying Silurian Salina Salt and erosion of the underlying Hamilton Group.
+At Kettle Point, the black shales of the Kettle Point Formation rest directly upon a layer of "conodont hash", which in turn rest upon a 8.3 in-thick bed of chert.
 This cherts lies upon chert intercalated with limestone of the Hamilton Group.

 The upper contact of the Kettle Point Formation is an erosional unconformity.
 Typically in southern Ontario, it is directly overlain by Pleistocene glacial tills and related deposits.
 In the central part of southern Ontario, the Carboniferous Bedford Formation of the Port Lambton Group unconformably rests upon Kettle Point Formation.
 Locally, sandstone-filled fluvial channels of the Berea Formation have removed the Bedford Formation and cut into the Kettle Point Formation.